leigh-hackspace/HackspaceWiki/docs/facilities/workshop/index.md

-# Wood Workshop
+# Workshop

-The wood workshop contains almost all the tools required to work with any type of wood.
+The workshop contains almost all the tools required to work with a range of materials.

 ## Available Tools